The Cure for the Common Gold

 The Lost Wax process allows us to uphold this ancient tradition, re-interpreting bronze and its application while continuing its heritage with pride and respect.

-A 200-year-old opium weight from Laos is another beautiful example of the diversity of bronze, and demonstrates how it was used to make everything from regal jewelry to everyday objects.
-(That is, if you happen to be an opium salesman from Southeast Asia.)
+A 200-year-old opium weight from Laos is another beautiful example of the diversity of bronze, and demonstrates how it was used to make everything from regal jewelry to everyday objects (every day that is if you happen to be an opium salesman from Southeast Asia.)
 Centuries from now, we hope our life-size bronze casting of a raven skull will find itself in someone else’s collection, green with age and storied with a history of its own.

 Bronze Raven Skull